HoeckFlori/FunkyChickenDoor_SW/README.md

 The command line interface (CLI) allows you to get/set all possible settings, do some kind of manual operation, show current status values, ... and a lot of other stuff.
 You can access the serial console with the settings 115200/N/1.\
 When you connect to the electronic do you get this screen:
 ```
-Hello to the Chicken door terminal
+Hello to the FunkyChickenDoor terminal
 Type 'help' to list commands.

 ~